mumtahinamomo/mumtahinamomo/README.md

 My name is **Shamsi Mumtahina Momo** and I’m a Computer Science & Business student at Brandeis University.
 I love solving problems, scaling impactful ideas, and sometimes grinding technical projects with friends!

-We can talk about AI, edtech, startups, hackathons, or your latest project.
+We can talk about AI, startups, research, hackathons, or your latest project.
 I’m always up for collaborating!

 ---